somex6/Darey.io-Projects/project14.md

 ## STEP 0: Setting Up Servers

+I launched 3 EC2 Instances, one for Jenkins server, another for MySQL database(RedHat) and another is used for SonarQube Server

 ## STEP 1:  Configuring Ansible For Jenkins Deployment

 In order to run ansible commands from Jenkins UI, the following outlines the steps taken: